Eterna

-Eterna is a Swiss luxury watch company founded in Grenchen, Canton Solothurn, on 7 November 1856 by Josef Girard and Urs Schild.
-The company is now owned by Hong Kong-based Citychamp Watch & Jewellery Group Limited, an investment holding company formerly known as China Haidian Holdings.
+Eterna is a Swiss watch company founded in Grenchen, Canton Solothurn, on 7 November 1856 by Josef Girard and Urs Schild.
+The company is now owned by Hong Kong–based Citychamp Watch & Jewellery Group Limited, an investment holding company formerly known as China Haidian Holdings.

 History

 On 7 November 1856, Dr. Joseph Girard and Urs Schild, a 28-year-old school teacher, founded the ébauche factory "Dr. Girard & Schild“.
 Eight years later the enterprise set out the mutual rights and obligations of employees and employers in writing.
 Urs Schild became a National Councilor in 1882.
 Six years later, he died at the age of 58.
 After the death of Urs Schild, his son Max took over the company and soon made a business trip to the United States.
 He returned to introduce machinery to the craftsmen.
 Max Schild was ahead of his time and his ideas were unpopular.
 Discouraged, he left the company and handed power over to his brother Theodore, with whom Eterna entered a prosperous 20th century.

 In the 1900s, wristwatches were just starting to become fashionable.
 Schild Fréres, as the company was then known, started to produce ladies’ wristwatches adapted from small pocket watches.
 In 1905, the company changed its name to Eterna.
 The company continued to be at the leading edge of watch development, and in 1908 it patented the first alarm wristwatch.
 The watch went into production in 1914 and was launched at the Swiss National Exhibition in Bern that year.

 By 1932, Eterna had set up a subsidiary company, ETA SA, to make movements for itself and other Swiss watch companies.
 This same year, Theodore retired and handed over the control of the company to his nephew Rudolf Schild.
 Theodore remained on the board of directors after retirement until his death in 1950.

 Eterna produced many innovations in their history: the smallest production wristwatch with a Baguette movement in 1930, an eight-day alarm watch in the 1930s and their first automatic watch in 1938.